 If the EU Regulation requirements cannot be met, then it remains waste.
 If you can meet them, end of waste is achieved.

 If no EU End of Waste Regulation applies to your waste derived product, you need to make an end of waste assessment on the basis of the relevant case law on end of waste.
 The Court of Appeal OSS end of waste test generally represents all the case law requirements for the end of waste test.

 This test assesses whether:

 the waste has been converted into a distinct and marketable product, this means:

-- the waste has been turned into a completely new product, eg a playground surface is produced from waste tyres
+- the waste has been turned into a completely new product, for example a playground surface is produced from waste tyres

-- the new product is different from the original waste (minor changes to its composition may not be sufficient), eg non packaging plastic recycled material is processed to make new plastic products
+- the new product is different from the original waste (minor changes to its composition may not be sufficient), for example non packaging plastic recycled material is processed to make new plastic products

 - there is a genuine market for the material so it will definitely be used – if its stored indefinitely with little prospect for use the material remains waste